kossnocorp/jquery.turbolinks/NOTES.md

 Updating .js files
 ------------------

-Update the .js files from the source CoffeeScript file using:
+Update the .js files from the source CoffeeScript file using: (do this before
+    releasing)

-    $ rake js:bulid js:uglify
+    $ rake js:build js:uglify

 Testing
 -------